kristopolous/EvDa/README.md

 ### Extras
 There is an addon file for set, collection, and counter abstractions; these includes regex finding of keys, push, pop, and atomic incrementers and decrementers.
 They are available in evda-extra.js

+**ev.list(list, params)**

+ * Identical to an ev() command as documented above, except for the first parameter
+ * The first parameter, list, categorizes lambdas into a group that can be disabled or enabled in bulk
+ * A disabled lambda retains its position in the chain but is simply skipped.
+ * Callbacks can be disabled through multiple lists and enabled.
+Only if it is completely enabled after being disabled through all routes will it run again

+**ev.enable( list )**

+ * Enables a list of lambdas previously disabled and set up through the ev.list() call
+ * Does not work for test cases

+**ev.disable( list )**

+ * Disables (supresses execution of) a list of lambdas previously disabled and set up through the ev.list() call
+ * Does not work for test cases

 **[handle] ev.once(key, lambda)**

  * A syntactic sugar form of ev(key, lambda, {once: true});